saikrishnags05/Project-for-Data-to-Decisions/RPlots/R_plots.md

 particularly informative plot that best-fit or best-explained the exploration and analysis of their research question.
 Thirdly, each person provided their own explanation of their plot in one or two paragraphs.
-Chad combined the work of all three team persons and Rhonda performed the proofreading.
+Chad combined the work of all three team persons and also performed the proofreading.

 ## Research Question 1

-**My Research Question is to tell that how much time of delay it take to takes for enrolling into the event, Entering into system and Approving the enrollment.** `By Sai Krishna`
+**My Research Question asks how much delay (in days) exists between enrolling in an event, entering into the system, and the enrollment approval.

 Reason:-

--   This will help in analyzing the time taking per enrolling from starting to ending w.r.t to State Nebraska and Iowa at their facility.
+- This will analyze the time each person takes to within HFS to enroll and then begin their appointments for both Nebraska and Iowa.

--   This will help the HFS to understand the average time taken for enrollment for person
+- In turn, this will inform HFS' understanding of the enrollment process and its delays for its clients.

--   If we find any kind any slow processing in any of the facility then we can try to improve by providing required technical support or man power to perform the task done in less time.
+- Hopefully, HFS can use this data to identify where the slowdowns exist and how the delays can be mitigated.

 ``` r
 library('ggplot2') # for sample plot if required